scheduleonce/developer-center/reference/Introduction/errors.md

 ## Rate limits

 To ensure fair usage and maintain API stability, requests are rate-limited.
 You are permitted to make up to **200 requests per 5-minute** window.

+> 📘 Tip
+>
+> Avoid periodically fetching entire resource collections just to check for updates.
+This can quickly consume your rate limit allowance.
+Instead, utilize our [Webhooks](doc:event-triggers)  to receive notifications proactively when data changes, leading to more efficient integration.